gSchool/usaa-preassessment-block/pre-assessment-survey.md

 My dev team
 ##### !end-question
 ##### !options
-* Maintains trunk/master in a deployable state at all times.
+* maintains trunk/master in a deployable state at all times.
-* Prioritizes keeping software in a deployable state over working on new features.
+* prioritizes keeping software in a deployable state over working on new features.
-* Makes fast feedback on quality and deployability of the system available to all of team members.
+* makes fast feedback on quality and deployability of the system available to all of team members.
-* Makes fixes to the software quickly when we discover that the system isn't deployable.
+* makes fixes to the software quickly when we discover that the system isn't deployable.
-* Can deploy to production or end users on demand at any time.
+* can deploy to production or end users on demand at any time.
 ##### !end-options
 ##### !answer
-* Can deploy to production or end users on demand at any time.
+* can deploy to production or end users on demand at any time.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation